- Who are we

 Placements to gain real experience in the rural development field can help to build your CV and contribute to your marketability.
 Apart from the formal TAAF award scheme (above), the TAA has assisted students in finding overseas placement opportunities, through their host university.
 For Reading University, the TAA SE Asia coordinator arranged an 5-month internship for an International Development student in the Ecosystems Dept of UNEP, Bangkok.
 For the Royal Agricultural University, our TAA Zambia coordinator arranged a one-month placement for a student on the Sustainable Agriculture and Food Security course: click here to read her report.

 Look at the Vacancies Pages on the TAA website.
 You will need your membership number and password).
 The pages contain interesting job opportunities with international organisations, consultancy firms and commercial companies, which are regularly posted by a dedicated team of TAA members.
+The DevelopmentAid website is also very useful.

 Directory of CVs